Victoria, Crown Princess of Sweden: Health

-Victoria has dyslexia, as do her father King Carl XVI Gustaf and her brother Prince Carl Philip.
+Victoria has dyslexia, like her father King Carl XVI Gustaf and her brother Prince Carl Philip.

 In 1996, it was established that Victoria had anorexia; this was not confirmed until the next year.
 Victoria had planned to study at Uppsala University, but after intense media speculation and public discussion when pictures of an evidently emaciated Victoria in sleeveless dresses at the Order of the Innocence's ball and the gala dinner for the incoming state visit from Austria surfaced in April 1997, the Royal Court decided to confirm her condition.

 After a press release from the Royal Court in November 1997 announced that Victoria had eating disorders, she moved to the United States where she received professional treatment and studied at Yale University.
+In a 1998 interview, she thanked the media for giving her space during her recovery.

-In June 1999, Victoria said, "It was a really hard time.
-This kind of illness is hard, not only for the individual but also for the people close to him or her.
-Today I'm fine."
+In June 1999, Victoria stated she had recovered and reflected about the difficulty of the illness, "not only for the individual but also for the people close to him or her."

 In November 2002, the book Victoria, Victoria! came out, speaking further about her eating disorder.
 Victoria said: "I felt like an accelerating train, going right down... during the whole period.
 I had eating disorders and was aware of it, my anguish was enormous.
 I really hated how I looked like, how I was...
 I, Victoria, didn't exist.
 It felt like everything in my life and around me was controlled by others.
 The one thing I could control was the food I put in me".
 She further said that "What happened cost and I was the one who stood for the payments.
 Now I'm feeling well and with the insights I've acquired through this I can hopefully help someone else".